cksystemsteaching/selfie/README.md

 > Weak and strong symbols

 The problem is that upon the occurrence of a syntax error, we need to make assumptions on the chances of finding a spot in the sequence of symbols that is syntactically correct.
-A simple solution is to partition the set of symbols into *weak* and *strong* symbols.
+A simple approach is to partition the set of symbols into *weak* and *strong* symbols.
 A weak symbol is a symbol that programmers tend to forget such as a right parenthesis or a semicolon.
 A strong symbol is the opposite of a weak symbol such as a left parenthesis or a `while` keyword.
 Whenever a weak symbol is missing, the compiler reports that but then simply assumes it was there and continues parsing.
 But what if a symbol is missing that is needed to decide how to proceed?
 In that case, the compiler keeps scanning symbols, reporting each as syntax error, until it finds a strong symbol and then resumes parsing.
 The first `while` loop in `compile_factor()` does exactly that.
-It looks for a symbol that a `factor` may start with, considering those as strong.
+It looks for a symbol that a `factor` starts with, considering those as strong.
 There are other procedures in the parser that do something similar using `while` loops, we point them out below.
 Yet note that if the parsed sequence of symbols is syntactically correct those `while` loops are never entered.

 > Optionality in EBNF

 The first three elements of a `factor` are optional.
 There may or may not be a `cast`, a dash `-`, and an asterisk `*` at the start of a `factor`.
 Parsing of optional elements is handled by `if` statements that do not use their `else` part for parsing such as the three `if (symbol == ...)` statements following the first `while` loop in `compile_factor()`.
 Note that a `cast` starts with a left parenthesis `(`.
-The effect on semantics is handled after parsing the rest of a `factor`.
+The effect on semantics of these optional elements is handled after parsing the rest of a `factor`.
 We discuss what is done for dashes and asterisks when it comes to parsing expressions.

 > Typing and casting

 Casting we can handle here but it does require a little excursion to typing.
 C\* features two different *data types* denoted `uint64_t` and `uint64_t*`.
 As mentioned before, the former stands for *unsigned integer 64-bit type` and the latter for pointer to `uint64_t`.

 In C\* variables and procedure arguments as well as literals and expressions are all *typed*, that is, have a type which can only be one of the two C\* data types.
-Casting allows changing types without changing values, here from one type to the other type.
+Casting allows changing types, here from one type to the other type, without applying any operations on any involved values.
 That's all.
 For example, integer literals such as `85` are of type `uint64_t` in C\* which we can nevertheless change to `uint64_t*` through casting:

 ```
 (uint64_t*) 85